jluscher/Pi-Pico-Forth/README.md

-A port(s) of Forth (simple) written in C.  Originally written by C.H.Ting, <-- Thank You!!
+Port(s) of Forth (simple) written in C.  Originally written by C.H.Ting, <-- Thank You!!

 The Directory "Original C.H.Ting ceForth" is to the best of my understanding the original file.
 Note: it has problems.
 It is included